makyo/writing/anthologies/arcana/index.md

 #### **Submissions available**

-Submissions are *semi-open* for most cards.
+Submissions are *semi-open* for half of the cards cards.
 In order to encourage submissions across all cards (and not just the cool ones), there will be a limit of **3** submissions per card.
 Cards that are open for submissions are available *[here](cards)*\*.

-Three cards - *The Fool*, *The Wheel of Fortune*, and *The World* - are invitation only and will share characters and setting, in order to add cohesion to the anthology.
+The other half of the cards are available through invitation only, and are marked as such on the list.

 Submission titles will be the name of the card to reinforce the theme.

 #### **Submitting**

-Submission accepted through <https://submit.drab-makyo.com>, and *must be anonymized*.
+Submissions accepted through <https://submit.drab-makyo.com>, and *must be anonymized*.
 In your cover letter, please include:

 * Which card you are submitting for
-* Details about your submission (wordcount, inspiration, anything germane)
+* Details about your submission (we'd especially like to hear about your inspiration and why the card was important to you)
 * *Do not* include your name or contact information, those will be provided when registering; submission pages must remain anonymous ^^

 **Submit *[here](http://submit.drab-makyo.com/1-arcana-a-tarot-anthology/)*̨** The form will be active once submissions are open!

 \* If a card is full but you have a *really good submission*, please send it to us all the same.
-It may be considered.
+It may still be considered.
 However, the goal is to ensure that we get even submissions across the cards, so if you can, please try writing for a different card first!

 ### Resources